elizabethsiegle/autobook-bayclub-ignite-classes-do/README.md

 playwright install-deps
 ```

-Install cronjob for whenever you want to book the classes (the code in `app.py` presumes you want to book Wednesday and Thursday Ignite classes at 5:30pm each)
+Install cronjob for whenever you want to book the classes (the code in `app.py` presumes you want to book Wednesday and Thursday Ignite classes at 5:30pm each, as I do!)
+For tennis court booking, it checks my calendar (see below for setup), scrapes Bay Club for open tennis courts, passes those both to a LLM, and decides what to book.

 ```bash
 crontab -e